jupyterlab/jupyterlab/docs/source/extension/extension_tutorial.rst

    The in-progress extension, showing the `Astronomy Picture of the Day for 19 Jan 2014 <https://apod.nasa.gov/apod/ap140119.html>`__.

 Note that the image is not centered in the panel nor does the panel scroll if the image is larger than the panel area.
-Also note that the image does not update no matter how many times you close and reopen the panel.
 You'll address both of these problems in the upcoming sections.

 If you don't see a image at all, compare your code with the `02-show-an-image